Family Services

 After spending most of her life in the Midwest, Wendy and her family relocated to Philadelphia.
 Before working as a family therapist, Wendy spent time as a science teacher, business owner and small-scale farmer.
 It was the work on her farm that ignited her systems thinking… sparking an interest in the family system as a tool for connection and healing.
 She has completed a master’s degree in Family Therapy from Drexel University and a certificate from the Opioid Workforce Expansion Program, Interdisciplinary training initiative.
 This education helped prepare Wendy for her work with those affected by SUD and other mental health struggles.
 In the last few years, she has had the opportunity to provide therapy and coaching for couples and families at each level of care.
 Wendy believes in the interconnected nature of human beings and the support we give to one another in relationships.
 She is an educator, care provider and entrepreneur at heart and combines these skills to build a multi-faceted approach to support families and their loved ones.

 Gwenn Swift, Corporate Director of Family Services, was born and raised in Western Massachusetts and attended the University of Massachusetts at Amherst, studying Psychology and Spanish.
 She spent years living in California, working in the service industry as well as teaching people of all ages how to ride horses.
 Gwenn moved to Philadelphia, PA for her Master’s in Couple & Family Therapy and has been located there since.
-She is currently working on her Doctorate in Couple & Family Therapy.
+She holds a Doctorate in Couple and Family Therapy from Drexel University.

 Gwenn believes deeply that connection is an essential antidote to mental illness and substance use disorder.
 She views individuals in treatment for mental health struggles and substance use disorder as a part of a larger context.
 This relates to community, spiritual & religious affiliation, generational family patterns, value systems, and many more factors.
 Gwenn joins the team at Promises Behavioral Health with personal and professional experience in this field to support individuals, couples, and families in recovery.
 She hopes to provide education, resources, and space to people who have been impacted by their own or another person’s mental health struggle and/or substance use disorder.
 Gwenn takes a relational, trauma-informed approach to attend to culture and reciprocity in relationships.
 This includes supporting the connection between our clients and their loved ones throughout the continuum of treatment care.